Covered in this article:

 Default export formats

-All Policy Admins have access to the following emailed exports:
+All Group policy members have access to the following emailed exports:

 - Basic Export - A simple breakdown of your expense reports